stefanbeller/RectangleBinPack/Readme.txt

 The modified code here is licensed as GPLv3 or later.

-The c++ project in bestEnclosingRect is a general approach to find the smallest enclosing rectangle around a given set of rectangles.
+The c++ project in the bestEnclosingRect subdirectory is a general approach to find the smallest enclosing rectangle around a given set of rectangles.

-In the tools folder flare specific scripts can be found.
+In the flare folder some flare specific scripts can be found.

 Stefan Beller